 But, even though there is more uninsulated dead space in the bag, the thermal efficiency of the sack isn’t compromised.
 However, if this isn’t to your liking, you can always fill that extra space with insulating clothing.

 The hood offers plenty of loft.
 To ensure cold air won’t blast down your neck, it comes with two cinch cords that keep it in place.

 If you have overestimated how cold it might be, the two-way zipper allows you to comfortably vent the sleeping bag.
 You can turn the bag into a cozy down blanket for two if you unzip it all the way.

 This sack really shines when you compare the weight of the fabrics to the fill weight.
 The Kodiak comes with 30 oz of down.
-The rest of the sleeping bag weighs a mere 15 oz.
+The rest of the best winter sleeping bag weighs a mere 15 oz.
 On top of being functionally durable—the drawcords, the zipper, and the Microlite XP shell fabric are exceptionally lightweight.

 The Kodiak is competitively packable, despite the extra fabric.
 A roomy bag that is so compressible is a rare find.
 You will have enough space in your backpack for other hiking and camping essentials.